Warning Signs Of Unresolved Trauma: Recognizing The Invisible Scars

 2. Avoidance Behaviors:

-Individuals with unresolved trauma often develop avoidance behaviors as a coping mechanism.
-They may go to great lengths to avoid situations, people, or places that remind them of the traumatic event.
+Unresolved childhood trauma in adults often develops avoidance behaviors as a coping mechanism.
+Individuals may go to great lengths to avoid situations, people, or places that remind them of the traumatic event.

 This can lead to social withdrawal, isolation, and difficulty in participating in activities they once enjoyed.
 Avoidance behaviors can prevent individuals from fully engaging in their lives and hinder their ability to form meaningful connections with others.